Buying a boat overseas is EASY and FUN.

 Our biggest recommendation to our customers is to get involved in the rallies.
 These rallies have been set up and are valuable in that they provide you with information, benefits and support through your journey.
 Read more about Cruising Rallies.

 In choosing a boat, the one thing we have found is that there is no right or wrong category or brand of boats.
 Successfully circling the world right now are the heavy displacement boats, which traditional cruisers used to sail and recommend, but now it’s heavily weighted in popularity towards modern production boats.
 Through sheer production volume and value for money, these boats are successfully blue water sailing and they provide a good safety record and re-sale value.
 The most recent trend (if you have the budget) is towards multihulls.
 Multihulls have progressed through the dark ages where they did break up and capsize.
 They now have better production methods, they are safe, spacious and successful and popular with the new generation.

 Many customers are happy to buy the boat in a destination of choice…use their boat and maybe after several years of enjoying the location, reselling.
 This is a great option as living aboard your own boat is a low cost way of enjoying the area.

 Being on a boat you have some control of expense.
 Depending on where you are, you can live on the cheap, e.g. lots of anchoring out, or you can live the high life in marinas…all options are available.

 We recommend taking out Australian or New Zealand registration or better still, buying a boat already Australian or New Zealand registered.
-This may add a small premium to the price but gives comfort on ownership and is popular with authorities.
+This may add a small premium to the price but gives comfort on ownership and is popular with authorities and future buyers.

 If buying and then reselling you can expect some depreciation but due to good buying rates in offshore areas the losses are often quite small especially if reselling to another Australian or New Zealander.